Kirkaiya/EventBridgeBindingGeneratorForDotNet/README.md

 I've put a couple of the schemas that I downloaded into the SampleSchemas folder that you can use to test with.
 This could also be abstracted out as a web app, so that it could be used without having to pull down this code and run it (feel free!)

 ## Usage

 From a command line in the `bin\Debug\netcoreapp3.1` folder:

     BindingGenerator <path | test>

 *Example*:

-    `BindingGenerator C:\foldername\EventBridgeBindingGeneratorForDotNet\SampleSchemas\CodePipelineStageExecutionStateChange.json`
+    BindingGenerator C:\foldername\EventBridgeBindingGeneratorForDotNet\SampleSchemas\aws.codebuild@CodeBuildBuildPhaseChange-v1.json

-If specify `test` instead of a path, the Program class will fall back to using *aws.codebuild@CodeBuildBuildPhaseChange-v1.json*, using a relative path to the SampleSchemas folder.
+If specify `test` instead of a path, the Program class will fall back to using *`aws.codebuild@CodeBuildBuildPhaseChange-v1.json`*, using a relative path to the SampleSchemas folder.
 This should work whether whether on Windows or Linux/macOS.

 ## Output

 The output will be all of the generated C# class files in a folder named for the "title" property of the Schema (which is also the class name of the top-level class).
 For each complex property in the schema (meaning, not a primitive type), a new class is created (in a new file).
 For some schemas, this will result in only two files, while for others it might be more than 10.

-As an example, the output of `BindingGenerator test` will create the following files:
+As an example, the output of `BindingGenerator test` will create the following files for the schema `aws.codebuild@CodeBuildBuildPhaseChange-v1.json` (other schemas will lead to as few as two files):

  * AdditionalInformationItem.cs
  * CodeBuildBuildPhaseChange.cs